August 2014: Women's Economic Empowerment

 2010 to present: One Acre Fund Awarded Grants by Whole Planet Foundation

 The Whole Planet Foundation is the philanthropic arm of Whole Foods, which makes grants to microfinance institutions in Asia, Africa, the Middle East, and the Americas.
-Since 2010, the foundation has committed over $2.7 million to our operations in Burundi, Rwanda, and Kenya.
+Since 2010, the foundation has committed over $3 million to Burundi, Rwanda, Kenya, and Tanzania.
 Their ongoing support enables us to continue expanding services in our countries of operation.